HelloWorldCologne/gol/README.md

 # gol
 game of life on the Terminal

-##just colne it and type from anywhere ./gol
+##just clone it and type from anywhere ./gol